Haizhu, Guangzhou: Economy

 7 Days Inn has its corporate headquarters in the Creative Industry Zone in Haizhu.

 The headquarters of Zhujiang Beer is in Haizhu District.

 Education

 The main campus of Sun Yat-Sen University is located in Haizhu, as well as the Guangzhou Fine Arts Academy.

 Right across the street from the Sun Yat-Sen University is the South Sea Institute of Oceanology, Chinese Academy of Sciences.

 The Guangzhou No.6 High School alongside the university is one of the best in the city, containing programs that follow the American curriculum.

 Transportation

 Guangzhou's Metro Line 8's eastern end is in Haizhu.
-Metro Lines 3 runs from north to south through the District, while line 5, currently under construction, will also have stations in it.
-Another metro line, the Guangfo Line, connects Guangzhou and Foshan, a city just west of Guangzhou.It is currently the only metro line connecting two cities in China.
+Metro Line 3 runs from north to south through the District, while Line 5, currently under construction, will also have stations in it.
+Another metro line, the Guangfo Line, connects Guangzhou and Foshan, a city just west of Guangzhou.
+It is the first metro line connecting two cities in China.

 Metro

-Haizhu is currently serviced by six metro lines operated by Guangzhou Metro:
+Haizhu is currently serviced by ten metro lines operated by Guangzhou Metro: